-This rice kheer recipe is a family recipe and one that I learnt from mother in law.
+This rice kheer recipe is a family recipe and one that I learned from mother in law.
 For any religious or festive occasions, my mother-in-law always makes rice kheer.
-Generally we make it in a slightly large quantity, but I have scaled down the recipe which can give you 4 to 5 serving of this rice deliciousness.
+Generally, we make it in a slightly large quantity, but I have scaled down the recipe which can give you 4 to 5 serving of this rice deliciousness.

 Like the other kheer versions, rice kheer is also easy to make and the entire recipe can be made in one pan or pot.
 Just that you need to keep a check when the kheer is simmering and stir it at intervals. this is quick and easy recipe and does not demand much cooking skills.

 In south India also rice kheer is made and is called as rice payasam there.
 Rice payasam can be made both with milk and coconut milk.
 I have shared Rice Payasam made with milk also.